 To add a static YouTube video, simply go to YouTube and search for the YouTube video you wish to add.
 On the video's page, click on the Share button and copy the URL to the video by clicking the Copy button next to the video's URL in the pop-up dialog.

-A YouTube video that will be added to the On-Demand Video section in Crowdpurr.
+This YouTube video will be added to the On-Demand Video section in Crowdpurr.

 Add the YouTube Video to Crowdpurr Using the URL